-Trovus has the slicker back-end with visually beautiful and easy-to-read tabs, screens and reports.
+Trovus has the more slick back-end with visually beautiful and easy-to-read tabs, screens and reports.
 Leads Explorer has as slightly cramped layout but makes better use of colour to differentiate new visitors from returning ones who are already in your database.
+And Prospect Vision has been mentioned though we haven't checked it out in detail.